tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 ---
-title: Leading Effective React Teams
+title: Leading Effective Software Teams
 date: 2022-07-27
-description: "What does it mean for a React team to be productive and effective?"
+description: "What does it mean for a software engineering team to be productive and effective?"
 categories:
   - Web Development
   - Management